ivandorte/eo-notebooks-apps/README.md

 - (FloatPanel) How to show a FloatPanel in the same data app on button click?
 - (ToggleGroup) How to show a tootip when hovering over buttons?
 (TODO: example)

+## To do
+- Reorganize the code into modules.

 ## References

 - [HoloViz](https://holoviz.org/)